 Credit Card Asset-Backed Securities (ABS)

 Credit card asset-backed securities (ABSs) are fixed-income bonds based on the cash flow stream from pooled credit card accounts.
 First issued in 1987, credit card ABSs are mostly high quality, pay good yields, and are liquid, with transparent prices.
-The number of credit card ABSs increase as the use of credit increases.
+The number of credit card ABSs increase as credit use increases.
 However, like most asset-backed securities and unlike most corporate or government bonds, credit card ABSs have only an average maturity rather than a specified maturity because the underlying cash flow is highly variable.
 Credit card ABSs are structured so as to mimic the cash flow of a typical bond, but the timing of the cash flow is usually not guaranteed.

 Securitization of Credit Card Receivables